Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 YA Horror: The coming of age experience has a dark or terrifying element to it.

-Examples: It Follows, A Nightmare on Elm Street, Halloween
+Examples: It Follows, A Nightmare on Elm Street, Halloween, Scary Stories to Tell in the Dark, Goosebumps, The Craft, It, Scream

 YA Mystery: The teenager(s) in question deal with or solve a mystery)

-Examples: Pretty Little Liars, The One of Us series
+Examples: Pretty Little Liars, The One of Us series, Nancy Drew, Harriette the Spy, The Maze Runner, Scream Queens

 YA Romance: The main relationship is between teenage characters, and deals with coming-of-age type matters.
 Explicit sexuality is usually avoided.

-Elements: The Fault in Our Stars, To All The Boys I've Loved Before, Love, Simon
+Examples: The Fault in Our Stars, To All The Boys I've Loved Before, Love, Simon, A Walk to Remember, Save the Last Dance

 YA Sci-Fi: Coming of age experiences are told against - and influenced by - a futuristic and/or plausibly altered reality.

-Examples: The 5th Wave, The Hunger Games, Divergent
+Examples: The 5th Wave, The Hunger Games, Divergent, Ender's Game, Ready Player One, Chronicle

 YA Thriller: Ongoing suspense is the main impact on the reader.

-Examples: I Know What You Did Last Summer, The One of Us series
+Examples: I Know What You Did Last Summer, The One of Us series, Nerve, The Clique, I am Number Four